Digital Strategy Committee

 The Chief Digital Officer will ensure that a representative from each of UNNC and UNM is advised of any business that pertains to UNNC or UNM and have the opportunity to feed into the work of the Committee.

 4.2 Chair and support

-The Committee will be convened and chaired by the Deputy Vice-Chancellor.
+The Committee will be convened and chaired by the Faculty Pro-Vice-Chancellor, Arts.
 The Secretary will be supplied by Governance and Executive Support.

 4.3 Frequency of meetings

 The Committee will meet bi-monthly and the Chair shall call additional meetings where necessary.
 The Committee shall delegate activity to sub-groups or committees as appropriate.